George K. Foster

 - J.D., 1998 University of California Los Angeles School of Law (Order of the Coif)

-- The Global Wave of Local-Level Influence and Bargaining over Development (forthcoming)
+- The Global Wave of Community Participation in Development (forthcoming)

 Combating Bribery of Indigenous Leaders in International Business